June 2021 Update by Kathy Smith, Volunteer Coordinator

 The Dorchester Creative Age Art Studio Group successfully transitioned from the onsite Art Studio in the seniors community centre, to an online Art Adventure ZOOM group.
 They have been meeting online every week for the past year.
 Congratulations to Penny Wearne and all the group members.
 I’ll showcase the Dorchester group later in June.

-Some talented colleagues, artists and crafters (50+) have launched a collaboration to sell creative work through the Creative Age Gift Shop.
+Some talented colleagues, artists and crafters (50+) are launching a collaborative effort to promote and sell creative work through the Creative Age Gift Shop.
 This month’s featured artist is Lyn Tremblay who creates at home to make colourful clay jewellery.
-Lyn also makes bite-sized presentations to share her passion for creating with polymer clay.
+Lyn also makes presentations to share her passion for creating with polymer clay.
 Visit the Gift Shop here.

 Creative Age Journaling